Roger92/metric-ruler-labels/README.md

 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)

 ## Changelog
+**v4.1.0**
+- Support for localized distances.
+The module now also works if you use a foundry localization that uses the comma as decimal separator

 **v4.0.3**
 - Fixed CSS access errors that caused the libwrapper hook registration to fail